-In our Junior Section a range of methods for identification are used to identify the most able learners:
+In our Junior Section (JS) a range of methods for identification are used to identify the most able learners:

-- Teachers' professional judgement- formative assessment and observations - Subject specific criteria for identifying the most able learners written by subject specialists (updated in 2024) - Summative assessments PIRA, GAPS and PUMA assessments that show standardised scores - Pupil performance - Liaison with WGPPS, where appropriate.
+- Teachers' professional judgement- formative assessment and observations - Subject specific criteria for identifying the most able learners written by subject specialists, updated in 2024. - Summative assessments- PIRA, GAPS and PUMA assessments that show standardised - scores. - Pupil performance.

+Liaison with WGPPS where appropriate is another key method.